dynakashima/DisqusChallenge/README.md

 	value.

 4) 	did not have to create the second problem i.e. incorrect word generator.
-	But, itshould be pretty similar to code to where i generated the possibilties with some constraints (example limit on repeated letters etc).
+	But, it should be pretty similar to code to where i generated the possibilties with some constraints (example limit on repeated letters etc).